-The following table sets forth certain of our financial data and should be read in conjunction with "Management's Discussion and Analysis of Financial Conditions and Results of Operations" and our audited and unaudited consolidated financial statements and notes thereto.
-The summary financial data presented below as of March 31, 2007 and for the three months ended March 31, 2007 and 2006 are unaudited, have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus and have been prepared on the same basis as the audited consolidated financial statements.
-The summary financial data presented below as of December 31, 2006 and 2005 and for the years ended December 31, 2006, 2005 and 2004 have been derived from our audited consolidated financial statements.

-The merger of GLDD Acquisitions Corp. into a wholly-owned subsidiary of Aldabra on December 26, 2006 (the "Aldabra Merger") was accounted for as a reverse acquisition.
-Under this method of accounting, we were the acquiring company for financial reporting purposes.
+The following table sets forth certain financial data regarding the Company and should be read in conjunction with "Management's Discussion and Analysis of Financial Conditions and Results of Operations" and our audited consolidated financial statements and notes thereto.
+The summary financial data presented below have been derived from the Company's audited consolidated financial statements.
+The merger with Aldabra was accounted for as a reverse acquisition.
+Under this method of accounting, Great Lakes was the acquiring company for financial reporting purposes.
 In accordance with applicable guidance, the Aldabra Merger was considered to be a recapitalization.
-Accordingly, the merger was treated as the equivalent of our issuing stock for the net monetary assets of Aldabra accompanied by a recapitalization.
+Accordingly, the merger was treated as the equivalent of Great Lakes issuing stock for the net monetary assets of Aldabra accompanied by a recapitalization.
 The net monetary assets of Aldabra, primarily cash, were stated at their fair value, which was equivalent to the carrying value, and accordingly no goodwill or other intangible assets were recorded.
-The following summary financial data as of and for the three months ended March 31, 2007 and as of and for the year ended December 31, 2006 reflects the financial position, results of operations and our cash flows including the effects of the Aldabra Merger from the date of such transaction.
-The summary financial data as of December 31, 2005 and 2004 and for the three months ended March 31, 2006 and for the years ended December 31, 2005 and 2004 reflect the financial position, results of operations and cash flows of GLDD Acquisitions Corp. prior to the Aldabra Merger.
+The following summary financial data as of and for the year ended December 31, 2006 reflects the financial position, results of operations and cash flows of Great Lakes including the effects of the Aldabra Merger from the date of such transaction.
+The summary financial data as of and for the years ended December 31, 2005 and 2004 reflect the financial position, results of operations and cash flows of GLDD Acquisitions Corp. prior to the Aldabra Merger.
 The accumulated deficit of GLDD Acquisitions Corp. was carried forward to the recapitalized company.